Images

 Background

 Fully electric performance cars are all much the same right?
 They all give you a great big heavy battery, a couple of electric motors and enough pulling power to tear up the tarmac.
 Oh yes and they all feel terrible the first time you throw one into a corner.
-In 2020 though, Porsche came up with something better: the Porsche Taycan.
-Launched in the Sports Saloon form we look at here, the range was then expanded with Sport Turismo and Cross Turismo body styles; and all handled like no ever large luxury sports EV ever had.
+In 2020 though, Porsche came up with something better: the Taycan.
+Launched in Sports Saloon form, the range was then expanded with Sport Turismo and Cross Turismo body styles; and all handled like no large luxury sports EV ever previously had.
 As a result, over 150,000 Taycans had been sold by the time this extensively revised model range was introduced in early 2024.

-This improved car looks much the same - and sits on the same J1 800v platform as before - but under the skin gets big changes in terms of drivetrain and charge capability.
-Though this model continues to share much with its development cousin, Audi's e-tron GT, it's still the car to beat in its segment.
+This improved car doesn't look much different - and sits on the same J1 800v platform as before - but under the skin gets substantial changes in terms of drivetrain and charge capability: big enough, the brand hopes, to last the car until well into this decade.
+So big in fact that Porsche refers to this updated model as the 'J1.2'.
+As a result, though this revitalised Taycan continues to share much with its development cousin, Audi's e-tron GT, it's still the car to beat in its segment.

 + More